szczyglis-dev/py-gpt/docs/source/plugins.rst

    :width: 600

 .. important::
-   Local IPython execution requires a working Python environment on the host system.
-If local execution fails because of Python, package, kernel, or environment issues, enable the Docker sandbox in the ``Python interpreter`` plugin settings.
-Docker provides an isolated and reproducible runtime and is the recommended fallback for problematic host environments.
+   Local execution requires a working host Python/IPython environment.
+If host execution fails because of Python, package, kernel, or environment issues, select ``Docker`` in the plugin's ``Sandbox`` option to use the isolated Docker backend.

    Docker installation: https://docs.docker.com/engine/install/